Student Governance Statements

 This page is a summary for students of various policies and services listed in the Sandhills Community College General Catalog.
-Revised August 2019 per Vice President of Academic Affairs.
+Revised January 2023 per Senior Vice President of Academic Affairs and Institutional Planning.

 - Annual Security Report.
 To comply with federal laws the college provides information about serious crimes that have occurred on campus during the last three years.
-Copies of the Campus Crime Statistics Report and Annual Security Report may be obtained by contacting the main campus switchboard (910-692-6185) or the director of the Hoke Center (910-875-8589).
-The information can also be found on the college’s Security page using the Annual Security Report link.
+Copies of the Campus Crime Statistics Report and Annual Security Report may be obtained by contacting the main campus switchboard (910.692.6185) or the director of the Hoke Center (910.875.8589).
+The information can also be found on the college’s Safety & Security web pages.

 - Civility.
 The College defines “civility” as respect for others, courtesy, civil exchange of ideas, and human interactions that create a positive environment in which to learn.
 All members of the College community are expected to adhere to the Five Core Values, most notably Integrity and Respect.
 The College will set the tone for such practice using the following guidelines, and expects students to also follow these guidelines: Respect for the work and ideas of all persons; courteous oral, written, and nonverbal discourse (in personal and electronic forms); honest interactions and exchanges; fair and just treatment; open professional communications; recognition and respect for diversity; social responsibility: tolerance of differing points of view; zero tolerance for any forms of cyber stalking, cyber bullying, or cyber sexual harassment, especially as related to social networking while engaged in college-related activities or in courses online.